modern-online/latent_intimacies/cat/readme.md

 **(3)** Installing Python modules needed for the code to run.

-#### Another little disclaimer for those who know their way around: Typically, I would export a requirements file listing all the needed modules, but since we're building things on a PI most of the latest/standard versions would not work, so it's better to just install whatever the latest supported thing would be.
+#### Another little disclaimer for those who know their way around: Typically, I would export a requirements file listing all the needed modules, but since we're building things on a PI, most of the latest/standard versions would not work.
+Hence it's best to just figure out the latest Pi-supported module version depending on your OS.

 Install **OpenCV** (to be able to capture images with the camera):
 ```sudo apt install python3-opencv```